 Ships covered by the EU ETS Directive

 The EU ETS has been extended to include maritime transport emissions from 2024.
 Cargo and passenger ships of or above 5 000 gross tonnage (GT) are included in the EU ETS.
-From 2027 onwards also offshore ships of or above 5 000 GT will be included.
+From 2027 onwards, offshore ships of or above 5 000 GT will also be included.

 Exemptions under the EU ETS for maritime transport

-According to the ETS Directive, the emissions of the following voyages shall be monitored and reported, but no allowances have to be surrendered in respect of these voyages taking place until 31 December 2030:
+According to the ETS Directive, the emissions of the following voyages shall be monitored and reported, but no allowances have to be surrendered in respect of these voyages if they take place before 31 December 2030:

 Voyages performed by passenger ships, other than cruise passenger ships, and by ro-pax ships, between a port of an island listed in the implementing act under Article 12(3-d) of the EU ETS Directive, and a port under the jurisdiction of that same Member State.